kammitama5/kammitama5.github.io/_posts/2023-12-27-Wednesday-December-27th.md

 Occasionally this year I've glanced to see what is going on, but it really doesn't make much sense / matter to me anymore and good for them I guess (shrug).
 - Of course, continue with new papers!
 I had to stagger the start of some people who reached out about starting projects, so I guess I'll have to start those in the New Year.
-Right now I'm at capacity, but it's nice to have built this sort of research network, and to be able to work with people I want to work with!
+Right now I'm at capacity (until the end of Jan), but it's nice to have built this sort of research network, and to be able to work with people I want to work with!
 So in short, things have been great.

 ## Happy New Year